shivamPatilIITB/Signal-Synthesis-and-Analysis-based-on-Source-Filter-Model/README.md

 **Explanations for each point:**

 (a) Please refer the points highlighted in "comp-assn1A-2022.pdf" for questions and "213070003_A01.ipynb" for these points.
-Question 4 in the ipynb file contains the implementation for synthesis of vowel sounds using three formant resonator and implemented linear constant coefficient difference equation
+Question 4 (a), (b) and (c) in the ipynb file contains the implementation for synthesis of vowel sounds using three formant resonator and implemented linear constant coefficient difference equation.